Autodesk/goatnative-inject/README.md

 I've extended that implementation by:

 * Adding a registerInterface method that lets you map interfaces to previously registered instance classes.
-* Avoided usage of RTTI to identify types, found an interesting approach in http://codereview.stackexchange.com/questions/44936/unique-type-id-in-c which lets you get the type efficiently into a size_t type (instead of typeid(T).string() which returns an std::string).

 ## Features
 * Register types to their dependencies.